-The PS90n fires the 5.7x28mm round, a cartridge with a short and controversial history.
-It was originally intended as a body armor-piercing replacement for the NATO 9x19mm parabellum.
+The PS90 (and its cousin the FN P90) fires the 5.7x28mm round, a cartridge with a short and controversial history.
+It was originally intended as a body-armor-piercing replacement for the NATO 9x19mm parabellum.
 FNH’s SS190 cartridge met that criteria.
 Civilians got a slower version.
 Even so, when the PS90 and FiveSeven pistol were first released to the commercial market, the “gun control” lobby labeled 5.7x28mm “cop killer” ammo.

-But comparing the PS90 to the AR-15 is like comparing an M&P 9m pistol to a .45 caliber 1911.
-Head-to-head against 9mm, however, the 5.7x28mm round offers 50 percent more “impact energy”—thanks to increased velocity (2300 fps vs. 1200 fps).
-Yes but—thanks to 5.7x28mm round’s lower mass, penetration is an “issue.”
+But comparing the PS90 to the AR-15 is like comparing an M&P 9mm pistol to a .45 caliber 1911.
+Head-to-head against 9mm, however, the 5.7x28mm round offers 50 percent more “impact energy” — thanks to increased velocity (2300 fps vs. 1200 fps).
+Yes, but thanks to 5.7x28mm round’s lower mass, penetration is an “issue.”
 Or not, if you’re looking for a round that won’t over-penetrate in, say, a domestic environment.
 Anyway, the 5.7x28mm round is designed to tumble upon impact, creating a larger wound channel.

 Generally speaking, it’s best to deploy the largest round you can comfortably carry and fire.
 For myself and others who can no longer handle the big bang theory, the 5.7x28mm round’s minimal recoil is more important than “stopping power,” the price of the gun or ammo availability issues.
 With such little recoil, I can hit a target accurately at 50 yards with the PS90 when standing or kneeling (I can’t shoot from the prone position anymore).
 I can create very tight groups at 50 yards with rapid-fire multiple shots.

 There are, of course, downsides.
-You can run through three or four 50-round PS90 magazines in less than fifteen minutes—provided you pause between strings.
+You can run through three or four 50-round PS90 magazines in less than 15 minutes — provided you pause between strings.
 Even with a one-second count (my local range prohibits rapid firing) I filled the center of this bullseye target at 50 yards (free hand) in a little under five minutes.

 5.7x28mm Ammunition Choices

 When the 5.7x28mm round was first released to the civilian market ammo choices were strictly limited.
 All were hard to come by and extremely expensive.
-Today, FNH offers two unrestricted cartridges for the civilian market: the SS197SR sporting round (2100 fps / 381 ft-lbs) and the SS195LF lead-free (2500 fps / 384 ft-lbs).
-Federal distributes the ammo stateside; you’ll find them in stock at most online suppliers like Able’s Ammo and Midway USA for about $25 per box of fifty.
+Today, FNH offers two unrestricted cartridges for the civilian market — the SS197SR sporting round (2100 fps/381 ft-lbs) and the SS195LF lead-free (2500 fps/384 ft-lbs).
+Federal distributes the ammo stateside; you’ll find them in stock at most online suppliers like Able’s Ammo and Midway USA for about $25 per box of 50.

 While either of these two rounds are a good choice for target practice, neither was designed for personal defense.
-Luckily, Elite Ammunition sells ten different 5.7x28mm rounds for law enforcement and personal protection use.
-My favorite: the ProtecTOR II (2400 fps / 680 ft-lbs) round.
+Luckily, Elite Ammunition sells 10 different 5.7x28mm rounds for law enforcement and personal protection use.
+My favorite: the ProtecTOR II (2400 fps/680 ft-lbs) round.

-I’ve put over two thousands rounds downrange with this rifle in the past few months.
-No problammo.
-I’ve fired over two thousand SS197SR and SS195LF rounds without any failures of any kind No jams, no failures to feed, nothing.
+I’ve put more than 2,000 rounds downrange with this rifle in the past few months.
+No problamo.
+I’ve fired more than 2,000 SS197SR and SS195LF rounds without any failures of any kind.
+No jams, no failures to feed, nothing.

 The FNH PS90 semiautomatic carbine is NOT an AR-15 replacement.
 It’s a small, lightweight rifle that’s perfect for shooters who are more concerned about weight and accuracy than out-and-out stopping power.